mp-se/gravitymon/docs/_sources/services.rst.txt

 It's also possible to allow home assistant to do autodisovery and automatically create the sensor.
 This format template will create two sensors and update the values for them.
+The registration will occur when you save the format template.
+If Home Assistant is restarted then the device will dissapear.
+The first method is the most persistant one.

 .. warning::
   This will only work on 1.1+ since the the memory allocation on previous versions are not enough to handle this large payload.